danielfriis/ruby_llm-schema/README.md

 A Ruby DSL for creating JSON schemas with a clean, Rails-inspired API.
 Perfect for defining structured data schemas for LLM function calling or structured outputs.

+## Use Cases

+Structured output is a powerful tool for LLMs to generate consistent and predictable responses.

+Some ideal use cases:

+- Extracting *metadata, topics, and summary* from articles or blog posts
+- Organizing unstructured feedback or reviews with *sentiment and summary*
+- Defining structured *actions* from user messages or emails
+- Extracting *entities and relationships* from documents

 ### Simple Example

 ```ruby